dusty-phillips/gitifyhg/README.rst

 Supports
 --------
-gitifyhg has been tested to run on:
+``gitifyhg`` has been tested to run on:

 * cPython 2.6
 * cPython 2.7
 * cPython 3.3
 * pypy

+It has only been tested on Arch Linux.
+I expect all Linux operating systems to work fine with it and I suspect MacOS will also react well.
+All bets are off with Windows, but please let me know if it works or you fixed it.

 Install
 -------